Notifications#

 Multiple notifications can be enabled per Listener

-.
+instance.
 Furthermore, multiple Listener

-instances can be created, as needed.
+instances can be created as needed.
 Each instance of Listener

 acts independently of other Listener